Manafort Trial Judge Blasts Mueller Team for Throwing "Mud at These People"

 OLIGARCH, SCHMOLIGARCH

-On Tuesday, U.S. District Judge T.S.
+U.S. District Judge T.S.
 Ellis III took issue with prosecutor Greg Andres over how slowly they were moving with Manafort’s former business partner, Rick Gates.
 His frustration also included the amount of time they spent going over the relationship between Manafort and rich Ukrainian politicians.

 The judge told them to stop using the term ‘oligarch’ because of its implications.